Kokshetau Airport: Airlines and destinations

 The following airlines operate regular scheduled services to and from Kokshetau:

 Statistics

-Kokshetau Airport is used by three airlines flying to three destinations in two countries.
+Kokshetau Airport is used by three airlines flying to three destinations in Kazakhstan.

 Annual traffic

-Due to the low passenger capacity in the region, the airport could not be continuously operated at a profit.

 In 2021, it served 17,000 passengers, an increase of 43.1% compared to 2020, making it the seventeenth-busiest airport in Kazakhstan.

 Ground transportation

 Along with being an alternative option to Nursultan Nazarbayev International Airport, Kokshetau Airport is convenient for the resorts such as Burabay and Zerenda.
 Kokshetau International Airport is located in the north-east part of Kokshetau, approximately 12.5 km (7.8 mi) from the city centre.
 There is no direct rail link to Kokshetau city centre, and the public transport options to the city are taxis, buses and private transport.